 I had never eaten Thai food growing up in India.
 But when I came to the US, the closest food that I could find to the Indian food taste was Thai food.
-Their curries became my favorite instantly - panany curry, red curry or green curry with perfect jasmine rice.
-This recipe is to prepare Panang Curry with Tofu and Vegetables.
+Thai curries became my favorite instantly – panang curry, red curry, or green curry with perfect jasmine rice.

 Panang Curry Paste